Skip to main content

 azure

-The azure command presents the unique contributors for the provided Azure DevOps repositories, projects, and organizations.
+The azure command retrieves the number of unique contributors for the provided Azure DevOps repositories, projects, and organizations.

 Notice